 § Pollution and its effect in coal belt and water bodies of NER

-The ITK often used for farming extends good dividend in terms of produces, yet without getting remunerative prices for the same.
+The ITK often used for farming extends good dividends in terms of produces, yet without getting remunerative prices for the same.
 Lack of price computation, managerial skill for demand and supply for the same are still prevalent, which requires a skilled approach.

 § Sociological structure and its hierarchy in NER

-§ Financial inclusion-Micro credit and micro insurance in NER
+§ Financial inclusion-Micro credit and micro-insurance in NER

 Basic obligations in research